 Our kindergarten is a place of welcome and support.

 Our individual mana is nurtured and protected.

 Our social competency strategies support a place of wellbeing and belonging.

-Teaching and learning are lifelong and therefore the roles of teacher, learner and leader are interchangeable.
+The roles of teacher, learner and leader are interchangeable.

 Relationships are reciprocal and responsive.